 After you pass the required criteria on paper, the interview is usually the last stage of the application process.
-This would be the time for the recruiters to evaluate you in person and is the deciding factor whether you are suitable for the position or not.
+This would be the time for the recruiters to evaluate you in person and is the deciding factor in whether you are suitable for the position or not.
 It is therefore imperative that you come to the meeting prepared and well-informed.

 Interviews are meant to assess your experience, motivation, expertise, judgment, behavior, weaknesses and intentions to determine if you offer the best combination to meet an organisation’s needs and fit in with their culture.

-Job interviewing may never seem to get any easier, even when you have gone on more interviews than you can count.
+Job interviewing may never seem to get any easier, even when you have gone for more interviews than you can count.
 You are always meeting new people, selling yourself and your skills, and often getting the third degree about what you know or don't know.

 That said, there are ways to make a job interview much less stressful.
 Invest a little time prior to the interview and it will be much easier to handle.

-Have your clothes, resume, list of referees and directions to the interview site ready ahead of time, to avoid any extra stress.
+Have your clothes, resume, list of referees and directions to the interview site ready ahead of time to avoid any extra stress.
 According to Amy Glass, a trainer and coach at Brody Communication Ltd, in an interview situation you're marketing yourself as a product and so you want to have the best image possible.

 You want to make sure you wear clothes that suit the post offered.
-In many traditional industries, like finance or accounting, business professional dress will be appropriate such as conservative suit, shirt and tie if you're a man, or a conservative suit if you're a woman, with perhaps a little personality shown through your shirt or jewellery.
+In many traditional industries, like finance or accounting, business professional dress will be appropriate such as a shirt and tie if you're a man, or a conservative suit if you're a woman, with perhaps a little personality shown through your shirt or jewellery.
 In other industries such as advertising, public relations, graphic design and information technology, what to wear might be less clear.
 If that's the case, ask about the company's general dress policies when you're first contacted about an interview.

 Stay away from wearing overly casual clothes.
-Anything distracting like make up, jewellery and accessories should be toned down.
+Anything distracting like make-up, jewellery and accessories should be toned down.